Webinars

 Shared decision making for goals-of-care discussions in the ICU: Evaluation of an online training module and decision aid

-VIEW THE SLIDES (NO AUDIO) READ MORE ABOUT THE PROJECT Recent studies show more older persons living with frailty are being put on life support in their final days and are dying in hospital and those who survive struggle with recovering.
-Shared decision making supported by decision aids help professionals discuss the risks and benefits…
+READ MORE ABOUT THE PROJECT Recent studies show more older persons living with frailty are being put on life support in their final days and are dying in hospital and those who survive struggle with recovering.
+Shared decision making supported by decision aids help professionals discuss the risks and benefits of treatment options with patients…

 Care of acutely ill older persons living with frailty: Making health care work like a system

-View the slides (no audio) Read more about the project This project aimed to better understand the trajectory of care (what makes older persons vulnerable and what are risk factors for them ending up in hospital and intensive care units) and once admitted, what determined their long term function and how they recovered from acute…
+Read more about the project This project aimed to better understand the trajectory of care (what makes older persons vulnerable and what are risk factors for them ending up in hospital and intensive care units) and once admitted, what determined their long term function and how they recovered from acute illness.
+We then developed several…

 Cardiac Surgery among Older Adults Living with Frailty Towards Optimal Decision Making

-View the slides (no audio) Read more about the project Previous research has demonstrated that frailty among cardiac surgery patients confers increased risk of mortality, major morbidity and prolonged institutional care and described, in a Canadian context, a marked increase in frail and elderly patients referred for cardiac surgery interventions over the last decade.
-However, the…
+Read more about the project Previous research has demonstrated that frailty among cardiac surgery patients confers increased risk of mortality, major morbidity and prolonged institutional care and described, in a Canadian context, a marked increase in frail and elderly patients referred for cardiac surgery interventions over the last decade.
+However, the impact of frailty on…